jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 For the payment redirection, [we'll use some JavaScript](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/redirect-to-payment.html).

-Download those 3 files and save them in the 'layouts/shortcodes' directory of your project.
+Download those 3 files and save them in the 'layouts/shortcodes' directory of your project so that you can invoke any of the 3 above mentioned subprocesses at any place in your project.

-Note that in this occasion we [re-wrote the url](https://gohugo.io/content-management/urls/#set-url-in-front-matter).
+Note that in this occasion we [re-wrote the url](https://gohugo.io/content-management/urls/#set-url-in-front-matter) in some of the files.
+Like this we can enjoy even more granular control for individual pieces of content.

-Download the referred files and put them .... [ ]

 #### Step 3.
 Create some products